 We've discovered that we can generate blog articles that our potential customers are not only interested in reading, but also bound to share on their own social networks.
 Thus, our blog is one key initial element in this conversion funnel, one that allows us to gain organic traffic that we can then retarget with our campaigns.

 Blog content allows us to get in front of new users, quite organically.
 We then user our retargeting efforts to convert you, I mean, them.

 The design of the the ads is also crafted according to the step in the funnel.
 Visitors who are not yet users need to know what the tool is and what are its advantages; while users who are already active will probably want to know about advanced features.

 While the most served ads are usually on 300x200 format, it’s useful to create ads in multiple formats to ensure you get maximum exposure.
 Furthermore, unpopular formats might allow you to get cheaper clicks because there’s lower competition, so don’t leave any out.

 Another extremely useful tool is moat.com.
-It allows you to (literally) spy on the competition and discover the designs they are using for their display ads, a great way to find inspiration and to differentiate yourself.
+It allows you to (literally) spy on the competition and discovers the designs they are using for their display ads, a great way to find inspiration and to differentiate yourself.

 Measure, Measure, Measure

 The most important variable here is your ability to measure and act fast.
 Make sure that you’ve setup your Google Analytics tracking correctly, as well as your Facebook Conversion Goals, otherwise you’re pretty much advertising blindly.

 The quicker you can optimize these ads, the faster you’ll find profitable numbers on your CPC.
 During the first few weeks, plan for at least two hours of optimization every day, once in the morning and once in the late afternoon.
 (Google Adwords will delay your conversion data, but you can always check it directly on Google Analytics).